The Blue Pararkeet: Rethinking How You read the Bible

 - Consummation (Rev 21-22) - Perfectly one (p.
 67)

-McKnight spends the first three quarters of the book making his case for how we might rethink reading the Bible.
-I won’t unpack all of that for you here.
+McKnight spends the first three-quarters of the book making his case for how we might rethink reading the Bible.
+I won't unpack all of that for you here.
 (Buy the book.)
-He devotes the last quarter of the book to applying this perspective to the issue of women in church ministries.
-The book is written in McKnight’s characteristically engaging style and is accessible to a wide audience.
+He devotes the book's last quarter to applying this perspective to the issue of women in church ministries.
+The book is written in McKnight's characteristically engaging style and is accessible to a wide audience.
 It strikes me that this book would make a great topic for a Sunday school class or a study group.
 It is a concise introduction to narrative theology and ethics for those who may have been intimidated by more academic works on the topic.
 I highly recommend it.

 Comments